 Other types of polyps are:

-Polyps bigger than 1 centimeter (cm) have a higher cancer risk than polyps smaller than 1 centimeter.
+Polyps that are 1 centimeter (cm) or larger have a higher cancer risk than polyps smaller than 1 cm.
 Risk factors include:

 A small number of people with polyps may also be linked to some inherited disorders, including: